-Again, please notice what the text does not say.
+And if we do?
+Please notice what the text does not say.
 It does not say that God will provide a way of escape so we don't have to stand up under temptation any longer.
 This is not a promise of smooth-sailing.
 This is a promise of stability while the storm continues to rage.
-Our God doesn't say He will remove us from difficult situations.
+God doesn't say He will remove us from difficult situations.
 Sometimes He does, but that's not His promise.
-He says He will give us exactly what we need when we need it so we can withstand the difficult situations for His honor.
+He says He will give us exactly what we need, when we need it, so we can withstand the difficult situations for His honor.